ccarnicle/cascade_scaffold/README.md

-# 👋 Welcome to the Scheduled Callbacks Scaffold
+# 👋 Welcome to the Flow Agent Procol

-This project is a starting point for you to test out Scheduled Callbacks on the Flow Blockchain.
-It comes with example contracts, scripts, transactions, and tests to help you get started.
+This project is a starting point for a platfom to build autonomous flow agents.
+Flow agents live in a users account and use schedulued callbacks to wake on a timer and perform DeFi actions in that users account.

+This project is a WIP - the current plan can be found in the PROJECT_PLAN.md file

 ## What are Scheduled Callbacks?